marcoalopez/marcoalopez.github.io/personal_website.md

 https://pybaselines.readthedocs.io/en/latest/: **Pybaselines** is a Python library by Donald Erb that contains a vast number of algorithms for baseline correction of experimental data.
 It is also extremely well documented.

-### Other software
+### **Other software**

 [Zotero](): This is a free tool to collect, organize, annotate, cite, and share research.

 [Typora](https://typora.io/): I love writing in Markdown.
 I use it for everything, from quick notes to full documents.
 Typora is a minimalist Markdown editor and reader that I use often.
 Although it's not free, it's a one-time purchase with no subscription fees or renewals.
 This very website was created using Typora.

+[PostScriptToPDF](https://mendelson.org/winpostscripttopdf.html): If you often have to convert postscript files to PDF in Windows (e.g. using Perple_X) and do not have the professional version of Adobe Acrobat, this terminal-based tool is very handy and easy to automate using scripts.

-### Miscellanea
+### **Miscellanea**

 https://ciechanow.ski/ These superb interactive articles by Bartosz Ciechanowski cover a variety of science and engineering topics.
 Browse through the [archive](https://ciechanow.ski/archives/) to discover all the topics he has covered.
 Each one is a gem.

 ---

-*This website was last edited on: 2026-02-01*
+*This website was last edited on: 2026-03-12*
 *Content is available under a [CCO public domain dedication](https://creativecommons.org/public-domain/cc0/) unless otherwise noted.*
 *Hosted on GitHub Pages*